-Hilton may still be the world's most famous hospitality brand, but it has been overtaken in both size and prestige by Marriott.
-It remains a substantial business, the global #2 by rooms.
-In addition to its core Hilton hotels business, the group operates a collection of other brands including Conrad Hotels & Resorts, Doubletree, Embassy Suites and the renowned Waldorf Astoria group.
-By mid 2018, the entire portfolio spanned more than 5,400 hotels spread across 106 countries, almost all run by independent franchisees, and 880,000 rooms.
-In early 2017, Hilton spun off its remaining hotel property and timeshare assets as two separate companies in order to focus exclusively on hotel management, franchise and booking operations, not least, the Hilton Honors loyalty program, now one of the world's biggest with more than 71m members.
-Revenues for 2017 were $9.1bn.
+Hilton may still be the world's most famous hospitality brand, but its parent company has been overtaken in both size and prestige by Marriott.
+It remains a substantial business, the #2 traditional global hotel operator by rooms.
+In addition to its core Hilton hotels business, the group operates a collection of other brands including Conrad Hotels & Resorts, LXR, Doubletree, Hampton, Embassy Suites and the renowned Waldorf Astoria group.
+By the end of 2019, the entire portfolio spanned 6,110 hotels spread across 119 countries, almost all run by independent franchisees, and 971,800 rooms.
+Upper midscale brand Hampton is the group's biggest by rooms with almost 270,000 accomodation units, followed by the main Hilton brand (216,000 rooms) and Doubletree (136,000 rooms).
+In early 2017, Hilton spun off its remaining hotel property and timeshare assets as two separate companies in order to focus exclusively on hotel management, franchise and booking operations, not least, the Hilton Honors loyalty program, now one of the world's biggest with more than 103m members.
+Company revenues for Hilton Worldwide in 2019 were $9.5bn with net income of $886m.
 Chris Nassetta is CEO.
 For more than 40 years from the mid 1960s, the US and international operations of the Hilton brand were controlled by two entirely separate companies.
 They were reunited in 2006, and the combined group was acquired the following by private equity fund Blackstone for around $26bn.
-Hilton went public once more at the end of 2013, and most of Blackstone's remaining shares were sold in 2016 to Chinese conglomerate HNA Group, now Hilton's biggest shareholder with 26%.
+Hilton went public once more at the end of 2013, and most of Blackstone's remaining shares were sold in 2016 to Chinese conglomerate HNA Group, which became Hilton's biggest shareholder for two years.
+It sold its shares again in 2018.
 The business traces its roots back to 1919 when entrepreneur Conrad Hilton acquired his first, rather modest hotel in Texas.
 Others hotels followed but the first to carry the Hilton name opened in 1925 in Dallas.
 He went on to open or acquire a string of other properties, creating the world's biggest hotel business by the end of the 1940s.
 The international business was spun off as a separate company in 1964, and was later acquired by airline TWA.
 A string of different owners followed - including for UK betting company Ladbrokes - before Hilton International was reacquired by the main US-based Hilton Hotels Corporation in 2006.
-Subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
-See also Travel, Hotels & Leisure index.

 Who handles Hilton's advertising?
 Find out more from the Adbrands Account Assignments database